-Bob was recently invited to speak at the International Spa Association (ISPA) conference and expo, which was held at the Mandalay Bay in Las Vegas.
-The title of the presentation was Design Trends that Bring Clients + Revenue.
-During the session, Bob presented seven different spa and wellness case studies, where revenue and client share were increased by design.
-The trends discussed included:
+Bob Henry was invited to speak at the International Spa Association (ISPA) conference and expo.
+His presentation, Design Trends that Bring Clients + Revenue, was especially compelling to spa and resort owners in the audience.
+During the session, he presented seven spa and wellness case studies demonstrating design’s impact on increases to revenue and client share.

 In an interview with Sam Liebowitz of The Talking Alternative, Bob Henry discusses how his Governors Island project with QC Terme-Milan is making wellness accessible.
 “It’s not a luxury, it’s a necessity,” says Henry.
 Governors Island will offer co-ed hydrotherapy experiences within indoor and outdoor pools, as well as more private gender-specific treatments.
 Spa experiences will include several body and facial treatments, eucalyptus steam rooms, hammams, aromatic saunas, Kneipp-thermal walks, assorted hydro-massage pools, and a number of relaxation rooms that provide distinct wellness experiences.

 Known as “The Sensuous Architect of Serenity,” Bob discusses the importance of wellness architecture on The Talking Alternative.
 As an example, Bob shows how the salt inhalation rooms Robert D. Henry Architects designed for a 5-star Wellness Hotel in Guangzhou, China, might be a possible remedy to the poor air quality.
 Salt inhalation is the beginning of a whole wellness regimen where guests move from the salt room into a temperate relaxation room then into a snow chamber, boosting the immune system by transitioning between hot and cold environments.